pkivolowitz/CSC3510-S-2021/projects/p5/README.md

 perryk@ubuntu-linux:~/NEON$
 ```

-These timings were taken on a Linux VM on my shiny new ARM-based Apple M1.
+These timings were taken on a Linux VM on my shiny new ARM-based Apple M1 so yours will be different.

 Notice all values of `Check:` are the same.
 This is because `a` and `b` didn't change but the way `a[i]` was added to `b[i]` to yield `c[i]` switched from non-SIMD to SIMD.